-We’re all aware that hormonal control tablets and pregnancy are two of the most known causes of period irregularities.
+We know hormonal control tablets and pregnancy are two of the most known causes of period irregularities.
 Did you know, however, that other elements can affect your menstrual cycle that is less well-known?
 Many factors, including your abrupt change in nutrition, can contribute to your late period for some days, weeks, or months.

 Diets low in carbohydrates can put your period out of whack, but they can help you lose weight and increase your metabolic process.
 However, according to a few studies, it can also affect your hormones.
 It’s also typical for your period to shift due to the meals you consume.
 Continue reading to learn how changing your diet can affect your period.